JacoboLansac/audits/solo/tha-rwa/audit-report.md

 #### Team response: fixed

-The team followed the suggestion and the stablecoins are transferred directly to the treasury.
+The team followed the suggestion, and the stablecoins are transferred directly to the treasury.
 A generic function to rescue ERC20 tokens was added.

-## Informational issues
+## 2.4 - Informational issues

 - In `thUSDSwap.swapUSDC()`, the calculation `thAmount = usdcAmount * SCALING_FACTOR;` is done twice, and I don't see any reason why doing that.
 I believe the line is simply duplicated by mistake and can be removed.